Telephony replacement: digital lines (VoIP telephony)

 Date Activity

-June to December 2025 Ascertain college and department requirements for shared area digital lines and equipment
+June to April/May 2026 Ascertain college and department requirements for shared area digital lines and equipment

-June to September 2025 Approval of proposed solution (Teams Phone), migration process and schedule, consultation on charging model, support model and pricing information
+June to September 2025 Approval of proposed solution (Teams Phone), transition process and schedule, consultation on charging model, support model and pricing information

-From September 2025 Migration to Teams Phone, facilitation of new equipment purchasing and management of new service
+From August 2025 Transtion to Teams Phone, facilitation of new equipment purchasing and management of new service

 Further information about the service charging model will be shared when available.
 The service will be supported by the Communication and Collaboration Services Team in IT Services.
 IT Help webpages and Service Requests will be updated to reflect this over the coming months